Llanarth (house): Llanarth

 The Smith family lived in the house for nearly 50 years.
-When John Smith died in 1895 in Ashfield he left "Llanarth" to his wife during her lifetime, with the proceeds to be distributed to their children on her passing.
+When John Smith died in 1895 in Ashfield he left "Llanarth" to his wife during her lifetime, with the proceeds to be distributed to their children on her death.
 Mary Smith was strongly involved in community affairs, such as raising funds for a hall along with other local ladies from a bazaar in December 1874.
 Mary died in 1912 in Bathurst.

 In August 1912 the following list of rooms at Llanarth was taken from four pages of inventory of furniture and fittings: